Understanding E-Waste Regulations and Compliance

 The Environmental Protection Agency (EPA) plays a central role in enforcing e-waste regulations in the US.
 The EPA’s initiatives include monitoring hazardous waste disposal, creating educational resources for businesses, and promoting responsible e-waste recycling practices.

 The EPA also helps develop recycling programs and partnerships to encourage the use of certified e-waste recyclers.
-These efforts aim to reduce the environmental impact of e-waste and ensure that toxic substances do not enter landfills.
+These efforts aim to reduce the environmental impact of e-waste and ensure that toxic substances do not end up in landfills.

 E-Steward Certification and Responsible Recycling (R2) Standards